DonavonCai/TDraw/README.md

 # Instructions For Download
 You will need at least Java 8 installed to run this program, which you can find here: https://www.java.com/en/download/

+Downloads can be found in the Releases tab.

 Windows - Download TDraw.exe and run.

 Mac OS - Download TDraw.jar and run.
 It is possible that you may need to run with admin privileges to start.